 2. Change how you measure cybersecurity performance

 When you report on the effectiveness of your cybersecurity program to the board or C-suite, it’s likely that there’s some disconnect.
 Perhaps you come prepared to discuss the security controls you have in place and how many incidents your team has intercepted.
-But these insights don’t help senior executives understand where weaknesses in the organization’s cyber armor exist or where more investment and resources are needed.
+But these insights don’t help senior executives understand where security risks are in the organization or where more investment and resources are needed.

-Instead of communicating the same KPIs about the nature of your company’s security apparatus, you must deliver digestible metrics that clearly communicate your organization’s cybersecurity reality.
-Thus, you need tools that allow you to show the C-suite how well prepared your business is to defend against a cyberattack in terms that executives understand.
+Instead of communicating the same KPIs about the nature of your company’s security apparatus, you must deliver digestible metrics and threat intelligence that clearly communicate your organization’s cybersecurity situation.

 By using a standard security rating, like a credit score, you can automatically summarize your organization's cyber risk and performance – over time and in real-time – to show how changes in investments and remediation techniques are truly working.
 This can be a game-changer for gaining buy-in for your security initiatives, securing budget, and helping your team better manage cyber risk.